danieldavilaaleman/Novel_Oil-degraders_Arctic/curl.md

 ```

 Note, after you've setup such $HOME/usr in your ~/.profile once you can easily install most other packages to that prefix too.

+I had the problem to installing mia R package.
+For solving I load the module lib/gsl/2.3